Thousand Oaks shooting: Perpetrator

 Ventura County Sheriff Geoff Dean identified the gunman as 28-year-old Ian David Long.
 His gun was reportedly purchased legally.
 Long was born on March 27, 1990, in Orange, Orange County.
 Long's parents separated and eventually divorced when he was two to three years old.
-His father died while he was still a child; according to a cousin, it was from cancer.
+His father died while he was still a child.
 He and his mother moved frequently due to her job, but they eventually settled in nearby Newbury Park.
 While he previously lived with roommates in Reseda, Long was living with his mother at the time of the shooting.
 Long's friends said he had been at the bar with them, and some considered him a regular patron.

 Long attended Newbury Park High School for his junior and senior years, graduating in June 2008.
-He served in the United States Marine Corps from August 2008 to March 2013, reaching the rank of corporal, and he had gone to Afghanistan from November 2010 to June 2011.
+He served in the United States Marine Corps from August 2008 to March 2013, reaching the rank of corporal, and he had deployed to Afghanistan from November 2010 to June 2011.
 After being honorably discharged, Long attended California State University, Northridge as an athletic training major from 2013 to 2016, but he did not graduate.
 During this time, he had been involved in a motorcycle accident that left him with a collapsed lung; his motorcycle helmet was cracked, and he was diagnosed with "adjustment disorder with mixed anxiety and depressed mood, post-traumatic stress disorder (PTSD), combat and military operational stress reaction, and chronic pain."
 According to his mother, he had begun to "unravel" after the incident.
 Long had two prior contacts with the Ventura County Sheriff's Office, one in 2006 involving a traffic collision and the other in 2015 involving a bar fight; no charges were filed in either incident.

 Police and a mental health crisis team visited Long in 2017 for his irate and irrational behavior, but they decided not to detain him at a psychiatric facility.
 A high school teacher raised claims that Long had physically assaulted her as a student but she was encouraged not to push the incident so as to not endanger his future in the Marine Corps.
 In her statement, the teacher alleged that Long had issues long before his military service.
 Although he had served overseas in the military, behavioral scientist and clinical psychologist Lisa Jaycox said that it was premature to say whether Long suffered from PTSD or if it was a factor in the shooting.